Thanksgiving Salad with Cinnamon Cider Vinaigrette

 Scale

-• 1 large bunch kale, destemmed & finely sliced or shredded (roughly 6 cups shredded)
+• 1 large bunch kale, destemmed and finely sliced or shredded (roughly 6 cups shredded)

 • ⅓ cup dry wild rice or grain of choice, cooked according to package directions